tedbow/openapi/modules/openapi_swagger_ui/README.md

 ## OpenAPI Docs Module Documentation
 The  OpenAPI Docs (swagger_ui) module provides a visual web UI for browsing REST API documentation.
 It makes use of the [swagger-ui library](https://github.com/swagger-api/swagger-ui).

-Note: at the moment, only the 2.x version of swagger-ui library works with this module.

 ### Installation - Composer (recommended)
 If you're using composer to manage the site (recommended), follow these steps: